 We recommend trying a shampoo alternative, like New Wash.
 New Wash does not contain detergent and supports dry hair the moment you apply it to your strands - when Aloe Vera and a blend of essential oils get to work at moisturizing your hair.
 New Wash also conditions while cleansing, saving you time and money on additional hair products.

-2. Condition liberally.You may not use shampoo each time you shower, but there’s no reason not to use conditioner and rinse.
+• Condition liberally.You may not use shampoo each time you shower, but there’s no reason not to use conditioner and rinse.
 One moisturizing technique that’s gaining traction amongst those with afro-textured hair involves the progressive application of liquid, cream, and oil to bathe hair in moisture and then seal the hair cuticle.
 This is called the LOC Method and its various forms depend on your hair porosity, how well your hair strands absorb or repel water.
-There are several high and low porosity hair characteristics to consider when determining where you fall on the spectrum.
+There are several high- and low-porosity hair characteristics to consider when determining where you fall on the spectrum.

 Remember that moisturizers can help mask breakage and make hair soft, smoother and healthier, but these styling products cannot actually repair damage or restore hair to mint condition.
 Naturally dry hair can be improved and frizzy curly hair can be controlled with a daily dose of a leave-in conditioner such as Hair Balm (also great while you sleep).

-Blow dryers, flat irons, curling irons, and hot rollers are amazing inventions, but they can also wreak havoc on your hair and lead to its premature demise of a healthy hair shaft and cuticle.
+Blow dryers, flat irons, curling irons, and hot rollers are amazing inventions, but they can also wreak havoc and lead to a premature demise of a healthy hair shaft and cuticle.
 “High temperatures strip natural moisture, especially when in direct contact with dry hair,” cautions Covington-Bowers.
 Likewise, using irons on very wet hair at temperatures well above boiling can do just that: boil your stands and cause all sorts of integrity issues.